-The deadline for project designations is the Friday before Thanksgiving Break.
-Please advise Dean Natkin how you plan to fulfill your hours no later than November 16, 2012.
-As a reminder, hours may be completed either semester, but it is necessary that you designate your project(s) by November 16.
+The deadline for project designations is Friday, Nov.
+8. Please advise Professor Natkin how you plan to fulfill your hours no later than November 8, 2013.
+As a reminder, hours may be completed either semester, but it is necessary that you designate your project(s) by November 8.

 To submit hours for approval select the Record Your Hours tab on the main page of the Law-Related Service website.
 Next, enter your network Username and Password.
 You will be asked to enter the date, activity and time spent on the project.
 Please use enough detail in describing the activity so that it is ready to be approved.

 (1) Hours may accrue for work for law school programs or projects that is not otherwise credited or compensated.
 The following are approved, but you should feel free to propose other projects:

 Translator for any of the clinical programs, Innocence Project, Moot Court Board, Kirgis Fellows, Teaching Assistant for Undergraduate Mock Trial Team, Honor Advocates, Student Judicial Council (hearing work), Executive Committee (hearing work).